- What Is the Critical Path of a Project?

 5. Get Your Overview with a Dashboard

 Now that you’ve got your project planned out, viewing it from a dashboard is the best way to get a high-level view of your progress.
-Dashboards often must be manually created, but ours automatically crunches the numbers for you and displays them, so you know where you are at a glance.

 From the Dashboard view, track if your project is proceeding as planned.
 Our dashboard monitors several project metrics, such as variance, tasks and more, automatically calculating your data to display it in easy-to-read charts and graphs.